jessicafuller808/jessicafuller808/README.md

 Web Developer with a dash of UI / UX
 --------------------------------------------------

-This GitHub is mainly to serve as a place to experiment and practice the skills I learn (whilst allowing the designer side to get reps in 🎨👩🏼‍🎨).
+This GitHub is mainly to serve as a place to experiment and practice the skills I learn <br>
+(whilst allowing the designer side to get reps in 🎨👩🏼‍🎨).

 My experience includes building websites with HTML, CSS, JavaScript, Next.js and React.